AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/1 Initial Set-up/bring-up-rb5.md

 h) Choose LU or LE flash.
 The LU flash has been tried before and flash was a success.
 This [forum answer](https://developer.qualcomm.com/comment/18517) is a possible explanation for the difference between LU and LE flash.

-i) Now, start the process of flashing the generated system images on the RB5 by following step 5 from the same [link](https://developer.qualcomm.com/qualcomm-robotics-rb5-kit/quick-start-guide/qualcomm_robotics_rb5_development_kit_bring_up/download-and-install-the-SDK-manager)
+i) Now, start the process of flashing the generated system images on the Qualcomm Robotics RB5 by following step 5 from the same [link](https://developer.qualcomm.com/qualcomm-robotics-rb5-kit/quick-start-guide/qualcomm_robotics_rb5_development_kit_bring_up/download-and-install-the-SDK-manager)

 j) Follow steps 1-3 from this [link](https://developer.qualcomm.com/qualcomm-robotics-rb5-kit/quick-start-guide/qualcomm_robotics_rb5_development_kit_bring_up/flash-images) to continue and complete the flashing process successfully.

 k) If flashing is successful, adb should be working.
-To check this, keep your RB5 connected to your workstation and open your workstation's terminal and type:
+To check this, keep your Qualcomm Robotics RB5 connected to your workstation and open your workstation's terminal and type:
 ```
 adb shell
 ```